Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Sunfire Heralds.md

 ## Overview
 ### Description
 > [The Sunfire Heralds]] are an order dedicated to preserving Pre-Rising lore, rekindling Kanda’s cultural pride, and uplifting the kingdom’s morale through knowledge and celebration.
 They work tirelessly to recover lost chronicles, sponsor festivals, support educational reforms, and commission inspirational works of literature and art.
-Their headquarters, [[Sunfire Tower|The Sunfire Tower]] in [[Boba]], gleams as a beacon of enlightenment and hope.
+Their headquarters, [[Sunfire Tower|The Sunfire Tower]] in [[OneNote/Crossroads2025/Project 1 Archive/BobaNotes]], gleams as a beacon of enlightenment and hope.

 ### Oaths
 > "Light forgotten is light lost.
 We are the dawn reborn."